Special Thank You to Kumeido

 https://www.karlshak.com/

-Aikido is a Japanese martial Art that stresses self defense by harmonizing with an attack and controlling the attacker by joint locks or their own momentum.
+Aikido is a Japanese Martial Art that stresses self defense by harmonizing with an attack and controlling the attacker by joint locks or their own momentum.
 Aikido was founded by Morihei Ueshiba in the mid 1930's.
 He is known as O'Sensei, or great teacher.
 He had mastered several martial arts in his youth and had a very strong spiritual side as well.
 O'Sensei had a realization that his martial art was not about fighting and winning, but that it was about love and harmony.
 Thus, Aikido was born.

 The three characters (or kanji) representing aikido are translated as follows: